juxor/afaq/markdown/append46.md

 recounted the activities of the Hulyai Pole anarchist group and the events in revolutionary Ukraine:

-> _ "Our agrarian commune was at once the economic and political vital centre of our social system.
-These communities were not based on individual egoism but rested on principles of communal, local and regional solidarity.
-In the same way that the members of a community felt solidarity among themselves, the communities were federated with each other . . .
-It is said against our system that in the Ukraine, that it was able to last because it was based only on peasant foundations.
+> _"Our agrarian commune was at once the economic and political vital centre
+> of our social system.
+These communities were not based on individual egoism
+> but rested on principles of communal, local and regional solidarity.
+In the
+> same way that the members of a community felt solidarity among themselves,
+> the communities were federated with each other . . .
+It is said against our
+> system that in the Ukraine, that it was able to last because it was based
+> only on peasant foundations.
 It isn't true.
-Our communities were mixed, agricultural- industrial, and, even, some of them were only industrial.
-We were all fighters and workers.
+Our communities were mixed,
+> agricultural-industrial, and, even, some of them were only industrial.
+We
+> were all fighters and workers.
 The popular assembly made the decisions.
+In
-In military life it was the War Committee composed of delegates of all the guerrilla detachments which acted.
-To sum up, everyone took part in the collective work, to prevent the birth of a managing class which would monopolise power.
-And we were successful."_ [quoted by Abel Paz, **Durruti: The People Armed**, p.
+> military life it was the War Committee composed of delegates of all the
+> guerrilla detachments which acted.
+To sum up, everyone took part in the
+> collective work, to prevent the birth of a managing class which would
+> monopolise power.
+And we were successful."_ [quoted by Abel Paz, **Durruti:
+> The People Armed** , p.
 88-9]

 As can be seen from the social revolution in Aragon, Durruti took Makhno's advice seriously (see [section I.8](secI8.md) for more on the Spanish